makevoid/web3-proxy/README.md

 ## running

     bundle exec rake

-This will start a proxy on http:// or if you pass the `rake VAR=1` env variable to rake by running `bundle exec rake RPC_HOST=123 RPC_PORT=xxx` (TODO: finish doc) http://localhost:8545 or
+This will start a proxy on `http://localhost:3000`,  (TODO: finish doc and implementation :D)  or if you pass the required env variables / arguments to rake by running `bundle exec rake RPC_HOST=123 RPC_PORT=xxx` you will have a server running on various hosts

+### project status

+the project needs to be tested and documented, but the main code is done and it's quite simple, so you can just run it or

+I use it to proxy xdai for xdai-wallet (https://github.com/makevoid/xdai-wallet)

+---

 Enjoy,